 This easy, creamy keto seafood chowder is a hearty low carb soup that you can make in less than 30 minutes.
-Using frozen seafood and cauliflower cream sauce, this healthy soup is full of flavor and has only 6g net carbs and 169 calories so it’s low calorie too!
+It uses a healthy cauliflower cream sauce instead of flour to thicken this flavorful soup.
+So it’s gluten free, low carb (6g), low calorie (169 calories) and high protein (14.5g)!

 You might also like this keto clam chowder recipe!